 About the programme

-This three-part programme aims to train qualified doctors to independently perform thoracic ultrasound to diagnose and treat patients with lung diseases.
+This three-part programme aims to train participants to independently perform thoracic ultrasound to diagnose and treat patients with lung diseases.

 The programme should be completed within two years.